-- 1. To prevent spillage, remove all fuel from tank by running engine until it stops.
-Remove the key to avoid unintended starting and allow unit to cool completely. - 2.
-Remove the two screws that hold the belt cover in place and set the cover aside.
-(See Figure 17a) - 3.
+1. To prevent spillage, remove all fuel from tank by running engine until it stops.
+Remove the key to avoid unintended starting and allow unit to cool completely.

+- 2. Remove the two screws that hold the belt cover in place and set the cover aside.
+(See Figure 20a) - 3.
 Remove the belt as follows. - a.
 Roll the auger belt off the engine pulley.
-(See Figure 17b)

-- b.
-Pivot the idle pulley toward the right to relieve tension. - c.
+(See Figure 20b) - b.
+Pivot the idler pulley toward the right to relieve tension. - c.
 Lift the drive belt off engine pulley.
-(See Figure 18a)
+(See Figure 21a)

 - 4. Carefully pivot the snow blower up and forward so that it rests on the auger housing. - Remove the frame cover from the underside of the snow blower by removing the screws which secure the cover.
-(See Figure 17c) - 6.
-You must push down the friction wheel disc a bit by hand.
-Then slip the drive belt off the pulley and between friction wheel and friction wheel disc.
-(See Figure 18b)
+(See Figure 20c) - 6.
+Slip the drive belt off the pulley and between friction wheel and friction wheel disc.
+(See Figure 21b)